 SPA enrolls two cohorts and over 100 graduate students each year in a rigorous 14 month, 36-credit program.
-Cohorts meet Mondays, Wednesdays and Fridays from 8:00 am – 5:00 pm and Tuesdays and Thursdays 8:00 am - 7 pm in an intensive five-week session for two consecutive summers.
+Cohorts meet Monday-Friday 8:00 am - 5:00 pm and occasional weekends in an intensive five-week session for two consecutive summers.
 The 450-hour Administrative Internship takes place during the intervening school year, thereby enabling students to complete internship requirements while maintaining their positions at their schools.
 Our schedule supports the reality of aspiring leaders who are working teachers, team leaders, department chairs, and/or supervisors seeking the benefits of a competitive program without the disruption of time away from their school communities and students.

 For full descriptions of our courses, please see the courses section of our website.

 ORLA 4001: Introduction to School Leadership and Decision Making (3 Credits)

 ORLA 5018: School Leadership for Adult Development (3 Credits)

 ORLA 5029: Supervision of Teaching and Learning (3 Credits)